ghowland/govote/docs/udn_functions.md

-		"__template_map": UDN_MapTemplate,		//TODO(g): Like format, for templating.
-Takes 3*N args: (key,text,map), any number of times.
-Performs template and assigns key into the input map
 		"__format": UDN_MapStringFormat,			//TODO(g): Updates a map with keys and string formats.
 Uses the map to format the strings.
 Takes N args, doing each arg in sequence, for order control
 		"__template_short": UDN_StringTemplateFromValueShort,		// Like __template, but uses {{{fieldname}}} instead of {{index .Max "fieldname"}}, using strings.Replace instead of text/template